pchemguy/spec-kit/templates/decompose/prespec-analysis.md

     4. developing, validating, and refining shared rules according to Shared System Semantics during Phases 1-4;
     5. rendering the validated result as canonical `roadmap.md` during Phase 5 — Roadmap Generation.
 - run every new pre-specification analysis session in an isolation mode:
-    - ignore any prior similar analyses available from global or project context.
+    - ignore any prior similar analyses available from global or project context;
     - earlier phases within the same session pass their results to the later phases via session context.

 ---